zzyzek/sandbox/ulhp/hc-umans-companion.md

 By taking $F \oplus s$ as the starting point and $F$ as the ending, the above lemma can be reversed.

+## Proof Overview

+So I think the basic idea is this:

+* (**push**) An alternating strip that starts on the border reduces the 2-factor component count by one, if odd, or zero, if even
+  ([UL97] Lemma 3, [U96] Lemma 5.4, 5.5)
+* (**join**) An alternating strip sequence reduces the 2-factor component count by one ([UL97] Lemma 4, [U96] Lemma 6.6)
+* (**exists**) If $G$ is Hamiltonian with a multi-component 2-factor, an alternating strip sequence exists ([UL97] Theorem 5, [U96] Lemma 6.7)
+* (**shrink**) Every alternating strip sequence can be made into a static alternating strip sequence ([UL97] Theorem 10, [U96] Lemma 7.3)

+As a quick overview of where the motivation behind the proofs comes from, the above seems succinct to me.
+The above is abridged for brevity, where the *push* step has extra requirements on the even strip, and the rest have a lot of implied machinery surrounding them to make them work, especially when it comes to proving the algorithm given meets the criteria.

 ---